s0md3v/roop/README.md

 ## How do I install it?

-**Issues according installation will be closed without ceremony from now on, we cannot handle the amount of requests.**
+**Issues regarding installation will be closed from now on, we cannot handle the amount of requests.**

 There are two types of installations: basic and gpu-powered.